-The General Fund amount for the ensuing year is based on estimates provided by the Auditor of State's Office (available in June).
+The General Fund amount for the ensuing year is based on estimates provided by the DLGF (available in July).
 This amount should be entered in Column B of City and Town Budget Form 2 - Estimate of Miscellaneous Revenue for the unit's General Fund.
-The amount to be entered into Column A is based on estimates provided by the Auditor of State's Office (available in June).
+The amount to be entered into Column A is based on estimates provided by the DLGF (available in July).

-The CCIF amount for the ensuing year is based on estimates provided by the Auditor of State's Office (available in June).
+The CCIF amount for the ensuing year is based on estimates provided by the DLGF (available in July).
 This amount should be entered in Column B of City and Town Budget Form 2 - Estimate of Miscellaneous Revenue for the unit's CCIF.
-The amount to be entered into Column A is based on estimates provided by the Auditor of State's Office (available in June).
+The amount to be entered into Column A is based on estimates provided by the DLGF (available in July).